 CCITP Program History and Purpose

-With the rise of classified information being released into the public domain and causing great damage to the interests and activities of U.S. and Allied forces across the world, the President of the United States signed Executive Order 13587 in 2011.
-The Executive Order created a mandate that every Executive Level Department and Agency have a Counter-Insider Threat (C-InT) Program capable of deterring, detecting and mitigating against actions by employees who present a threat to national security.
-The Executive Order also created the National Insider Threat Task Force (NITTF) as the Government-wide means for assisting Departments and Agencies as they develop and implement their own insider threat programs.
-Since the signing of the Executive Order, responses from the Executive Level Departments and Agencies across the U.S. Federal Government have varied.
-In 2017, the NITTF began partnering with the Office of the Under Secretary of Defense for Intelligence and Security (OUSD(I&S)) as part of an ongoing effort to bring all Departments and Agencies into compliance with the Executive Order as well as to standardize and professionalize the C-InT Workforce across the Federal Government.
+With the rise of classified information being released into the public domain and causing great damage to the interests and activities of U.S. and Allied forces across the world, the President of the United States signed Executive Order (EO) 13587 in 2011.
+The EO created a mandate that every Executive Level Department and Agency have a Counter-Insider Threat (C-InT) Program capable of deterring, detecting and mitigating against actions by employees who present a threat to national security.
+The EO also established the National Insider Threat Task Force (NITTF) as the government-wide means for assisting Departments and Agencies as they develop and implement their own C-InT programs.
+Since the signing of the EO, responses from the Executive Level Departments and Agencies across the U.S. federal government have varied.
+In 2017, the NITTF began partnering with the Office of the Under Secretary of Defense for Intelligence and Security (OUSD(I&S)) as part of an ongoing effort to bring all Departments and Agencies into compliance with the EO as well as to standardize and professionalize the C-InT workforce across the federal government.

-The CCITP Program is the first certification program within the U.S. Federal Government to be developed jointly by representatives from both the Department of Defense (DoD) and the broader U.S. Government (USG).
-Because of this joint effort, the scope and applicability of the CCITP Program is able to cut across all C-InT Programs within Departments and Agencies across the U.S. Federal Government.
+The CCITP Program is the first certification program within the U.S. federal government to be developed jointly by representatives from both the Department of Defense (DoD) and the broader U.S. Government (USG).
+Because of this joint effort, the scope and applicability of the CCITP Program applies to all C-InT programs within Departments and Agencies across the U.S. federal government.
 This effort was made possible by the partnership between the Under Secretary of Defense for Intelligence and Security (USD(I&S)) and the Director of the National Counterintelligence and Security Center (NCSC) (a senior agency who manages the NITTF and reports to the Office of the Director of National Intelligence (ODNI)).
 Together the USD(I&S) and the Director of NCSC serve as the joint conferral authorities for the CCITP Program.

 Currently the CCITP Program offers two certifications: